tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_javadoc_tags.md

 {% comment %}{% include random_ad3.html %}{% endcomment %}

-## What elements you add Javadoc tags to
+## Which elements you add Javadoc tags to

 You add Javadoc tags to classes, methods, and fields.